“The America I love still exists at the front desks of our public libraries.” – Kurt Vonnegut

 — Emily Dickinson

-You hope a path beyond memories and an empty life might exist.
+You hope a path might exist beyond bad memories and an empty life.
 But what if you find a path . . . and it leads to nothing?

 Disappear